 - Turn the radio off and roll down windows to better see and hear your surroundings.
 Back out slowly and cautiously, and always check your mirrors.

-- If your vehicle has a backup camera system, clean it regularly to remove built-up road grime and snow.
+- Clean your vehicle’s backup camera regularly to remove built-up road grime and snow.

-- If your vehicle DOESN'T HAVE A BACKUP CAMERA, you could purchase an aftermarket system to install on the license plate holder, bumper or hitch.
+If your vehicle doesn’t have a backup camera, you can purchase an aftermarket system to install on the license plate holder, bumper or hitch.